-UNIT 1 After receiving brief or assignments from faculty students will go for research of a selected existing company and its attributes or they can get brief from a new company.
+UNIT 1 After receiving briefs or assignments from faculty students will go for research of a selected existing company and its attributes or they can get a brief from a new company.
 UNIT 2 Parallel research for similar companies to understand it's brief.
-UNIT 3 Create Logo, logo type, symbol etc. for that company and established its Identity.
-UNIT 4 Create collaterals for that company using that created logo design.
+UNIT 3 Create Logo, logo type, symbol, poster, hoarding, flair etc. for that brand and established its branding UNIT 4 Create collateral for that company using that created logo design, flair, poster, hoarding,

-- 1. learn how to create Visual identity which look and visually rich and interesting, visual corporate identity known as symbol/logo. - 2.
+- 1. learn how to create Visual identity which look rich and interesting, visual Branding known as brand promotion. - 2.
 Understand the philosophy of the organization (companies/institutions/Business firms etc.) needs a definite and constant visual image by which the corporate is recognized and known.
-Also they have to understand the application of designed logo in the different medium and surface.

-3. Create good visual corporate identity and its application.
+Also they have to understand the application of designed brand logo in the different medium and surface. - 3.
+Create good visual branding and its application.
 In that respect, students will learn about this specific input which is important for all Graphic Design/Applied Art students.

-CC7: MINI CAMPAIGN/PRODUCT DESIGN
+CC8: CAMPAIGN DESIGN

-UNIT 1 Intro to Campaign Design,ceate a Poster Design with any social issue of our society with computer and its printing both digital and offset.
-UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 colour Print) UNIT 3 Create a Poster for film festival of India (Culture Promotion) (CMYK 4 Colour Print) UNIT 4 Digital Campaign(Socia media, Youtube etc) ,CMYK Print
+UNIT 1 Intro to Campaign Design, create a Poster Design with any social issue of our society with computer and its printing both digital and offset.
+UNIT 2 Promotional poster (Digital) for any product in the eve of festival of India (CMYK 4 colour Print) UNIT 3 Create a Poster for film festival of India (Culture Promotion) (CMYK 4 Colour Print) UNIT 4 Digital Campaign (Social media, Youtube etc.),CMYK Print

-1. Understand the objective of Campaign Design starting from clients brief to consumer feedback about that particular project.
+- 1. Understand the objective of Campaign Design starting from clients brief - to consumer feedback about that particular project.
 Also they will know the difference between product and corporate campaign.
-The course develops the abilities to apply media principles, information structuring, and to develop effective advertising campaign.

-- 2. Understand the attributes of FMCG product and also understand the attributes of corporate image of a corporate house to create a corporate campaign of that company. - 3.
+The course develops the abilities to apply media principles, information structuring, and to develop effective advertising campaign. - 2.
+Understand the attributes of FMCG product and also understand the attributes of corporate image of a corporate house to create a corporate campaign of that company. - 3.
 Learn how to create a small (regional) campaign of a product with regional print media base market.